 \subsection{Dual-loop meta-optimization}

-\ours leverages a dual-loop meta-learning approach to achieve domain-invariant object quantification across diverse domains.
-This process involves an inner loop, which adapts the prompt parameters across multiple meta-train domains, and an outer loop, which refines these parameters on a single meta-test domain to encourage domain generalization.
-Each loop’s loss function incorporates two components: a quantification loss for object accuracy and a CLIP matching penalty to maintain semantic consistency.
+\ours employs a dual-loop meta-optimization framework to achieve domain-invariant object quantification across diverse domains.
+This framework consists of an inner loop, which adapts the prompt parameters across multiple meta-train domains, and an outer loop, which refines these parameters on meta-validation domains to improve generalization.
+By dynamically sampling meta-train and meta-validation domains during training, the model learns to adapt to domain shifts and ensure robust object quantification.
 See Figure~\ref{fig:framework} for an overview.